DoganayBalaban/nodejs-webapp/README.md

 # - /controllers: Handles the business logic for each route.
 # - /models: Defines the data models and interacts with the database (if applicable).

-# Contributing
-# ------------
-# Contributions are welcome!
-Please fork the repository, create a new branch for your feature or fix,
-# and submit a pull request for review.

-# License
-# -------
-# This project is open-source.
-Please check the LICENSE file for more details.

-# Additional Resources
-# --------------------
-# For more detailed instructions and advanced usage, refer to the project documentation
-# or related tutorials available online.